JoonasSal/joonassal.github.io/README.md

 ## Features

 - Responsive design that works on all devices
+- Buttons that take you straight in to your GitHub and LinkedIn
-- Skills visualization with progress bars
+- Skills section
 - Project showcase section
-- Links section
+- Contact information section
 - **Automated build & deploy** pipeline (GitHub Actions)

 ## Tech Stack